Katy Perry Is Not Upset That Taylor Swift Shared Her Supposed Peace Offering

 It wasn’t clear what that topic was, however, but given both of their oeuvres, it probably had to do with a breakup, kissing a girl and liking it, or both.

-Perry even jumped to Taylor Swift’s defense in the Kanye West/Taylor Swift feud, and they even did a duet of Perry’s hit song, “Hot and Cold.”
+Perry even jumped to Taylor Swift’s defense in the Kanye West/Taylor Swift feud, and they even did a duet of Perry’s hit song “Hot and Cold.”

 The drama, many speculated, stemmed from the fact that Lockhart Brownlie, a dancer, left Swift’s Red tour to join Perry on her Prism tour.
-Brownlie claimed that he (and two other dancers) weren’t dancing enough on Swift’s tour, so they left to join Perry’s tour.
+Brownlie claimed that he and two other dancers weren’t dancing enough on Swift’s tour, so they left to join Perry’s tour.

 Taylor Swift Dazzles on Opening Night of ‘Reputation’ Tour @taylorswfit13 https://t.co/lGp9dgDYSr